 Seeking the Help of a Personal Injury Attorney

-If you are involved in an auto accident you should call the police immediately.
+If you are involved in an auto accident, you should call the police immediately.
 If you or someone else is injured, request an ambulance.
-In many situations, the police may not come to the scene if no one has been injured and there isn’t a delay in traffic.
-But when in an accident with an uninsured driver the police should be contacted immediately.
-It is a crime to drive without insurance.
+In many situations, the police may not come to the scene if no one has been injured and the accident did not cause any problems with traffic.
+But when someone is in an accident with an uninsured driver, the police should be contacted immediately as it is a crime to drive without insurance.
 If you are in a hit-and-run accident, try to gather as much information as possible.

-Information should include the location of the accident, what kind of car the driver used to hit you and witness information.
-If possible take photos of your vehicle and the area where you were hit.
+Information should include the location of the accident, what kind of car the driver used to hit you, and witness information.
+If possible, take photos of your vehicle and the area where the accident occurred.
 All of this information will be critical for filing an uninsured motorist claim for a hit-and-run accident.